-William C. Snyder has been a Visiting Assistant Professor of Law at the College of Law since 2007.
-He teaches Federal Criminal Law, Computer Crimes, Counter-Terrorism and the Law, Prosecuting Terrorists in Article III Courts, Cyber Security Law & Policy, Federal Courts and Evidence.
-In addition, he assists at the Institute for National Security and Counterterrorism, a joint venture of Syracuse University’s College of Law and its Maxwell School of Citizenship and Public Affairs.
+William C. Snyder is a Teaching Professor and has been at the College of Law since 2007.
+He teaches Administrative Law, Federal Criminal Law, Computer Crimes, Counter-Terrorism and the Law, Prosecuting Terrorists in Article III Courts, Cyber Security Law & Policy, Federal Courts and Evidence.
+In addition, he assists at the Institute for National Security and Counterterrorism, a joint venture of Syracuse University’s College of Law and its Maxwell School of Citizenship and Public Affairs, and teaches Public Administration and the Law at Maxwell.

 Professor Snyder was the 2004-2005 Fellow in Government Law and Policy at the Albany Law School’s Government Law Center.
 A career federal prosecutor prior to joining the Government Law Center, Mr. Snyder served over 13 years as an Assistant United States Attorney (AUSA) in the Western District of Pennsylvania and the District of Columbia.
 Prior to receiving his law degree, Mr. Snyder served as an Assistant to the Attorney General of the United States and was Deputy Administrative Assistant to Pennsylvania Governor Dick Thornburgh.